 The final type of complexity that arises is caused by the volume of legal work.
 The skill that most closely tracks this is efficiency, particularly the efficiency that arises within new law companies that use technology and smart resourcing to tackle large-scale challenges like litigation discovery or massive document reviews.

 This leaves us with a very different triangle of what complexity looks like in the legal sector.
-Rather than a single axis, it’s the combination of these three flavours of complexity.
+Rather than a single axis, it’s the combination of these three flavors of complexity.

 So, if all legal work maps to these types of complexity to a different degree and each of the existing market providers specialize in one of these types of complexity only, what does this mean for the work that sits somewhere in the middle of these types of complexity?
 That is work that requires some expertise to address legal complexity, which occurs regularly enough (with enough scale) that efficiency matters and takes place in the complex context of a large company, requiring close integration to navigate internal systems, processes and stakeholders.
 This is what we call “Complex Legal Work at Scale”, work which isn’t commoditized despite there being lots of it.
 This work, of which BAU contracting is the most prominent, most prevalent example represents the gap that’s been left unaddressed by two decades of legal innovation.